Dee Clark: Career

 However, Clark's biggest hit was also his last.
-The follow-up to "Raindrops", "Don't Walk Away from Me", was a flop, and he made the pop charts in America only twice more, with "I'm Going Back to School" (1962) and "Crossfire Time" (1963).
+The follow-up to "Raindrops", "Don't Walk Away from Me", was a flop, and he made the pop chart in America only twice more, with "I'm Going Back to School" (1962) and "Crossfire Time" (1963).
 By the time "Crossfire Time" came out, Clark had moved from Vee-Jay to the Constellation label.
 Though he continued to record for Constellation through 1966, none of his records charted nationally.
 He had considerable local success in Chicago with such standout recordings as "Come Closer" (1964), the double-sided hit of "Warm Summer Breezes" and "Heartbreak" (1964), and "TCB" (1965).
 He later recorded for the Columbia, Wand, Liberty and Rocky labels, without success.
 Clark had a brief revival in 1975 when his disco song "Ride a Wild Horse" became a surprise Top 30 hit in the UK Singles Chart, becoming his first chart hit in the UK since "Just Keep It Up".

 Afterwards, Clark performed mostly on the oldies circuit.
 By the late 1980s, he was in dire straits financially, living at The Lone Oaks motel in Toccoa, Georgia.
-Despite suffering a stroke in 1987, that left him partially paralyzed and with a mild speech impediment, he continued to perform until his death on December 7, 1990, in Smyrna, Georgia, from a heart attack at the age of 52.
+Despite suffering a stroke in 1987 that left him partially paralyzed and with a mild speech impediment, he continued to perform until his death on December 7, 1990, in Smyrna, Georgia, from a heart attack at the age of 52.
 His last concert was with the Jimmy Gilstrap Band at the Portman Lounge in Anderson, South Carolina.